Almandiro/Rutgers_DS_Project_1/README.md

 		1. What age group has the highest frequency of heart attacks?
 		2. Which gender has the highest frequency of heart attacks?
 		3. Does weight affect the likelihood of having a heart attack?
-		4. How do different aspects of demographics affect Atrial Fibrillation?
+		4. How do different aspects of demographics affect A-Fib?
 		5. What frequency of Men vs Female suffered Atrial Fibrillation?